 In spirit I am euphoric,

-And thank you for the many blessings
+And thank you for the blessings You bestow.

 "I am not worthy that you

-Should come under my roof",
+Should come under my roof".

-But I do reason by that deed and grace.
+I pray by that deed and grace.

 Done in your preaching pilgrimage,